nataziel/games/Day 1.md

 The proprietor of the incensory was frightfully rude when it came time to fix up, the bastard extorted me for 4 crabs, prattling about how they're not 'legal tender' here.
 He flatly refused to pick up the ones showing heads until I flipped them over.
 Not a fan of the emperor perhaps.

-Tomorrow's mission, aside from cleaning out this pigsty, is to replenish the supplies I depleted on the way over and make contact with Brother Marcus, who failed to meet me at the docks on arrival as the abbot had advised me he would.
+Tomorrow's mission, aside from cleaning out this pigsty, is to replenish the supplies I depleted on the way over and make contact with [[Brother Marcus]], who failed to meet me at the docks on arrival as the abbot had advised me he would.
 Wish me luck!